jpsheehan/react-component-container-switcher/README.md

 ## Features

-Pressing `Ctrl+Shift+P` and then typing `RCCS` will allow you to switch between components and containers.
+Pressing `Ctrl+Shift+P` and then begin typing `RCCS: Switch to associated component/container` which will allow you to switch between components and containers.
 ALternatively, pressing `Alt+C` will also switch between the two.

 ## Requirements